-To install a bailer, make a template to mark where the cut out should be placed.
-Cover the plywood in that area with a layer of 6 ounce fiberglass fabric trimmed to the outer edges of the bailer.
+To install a bailer, make a template to mark where the cut-out should be placed.
+Cover the plywood in that area with a layer of 6-ounce fiberglass fabric trimmed to the outer edges of the bailer.
 The fiberglass reinforces the plywood planking for the bolts used to mount the bailer.
-After drilling, bed the bailer in G-flex 655 Epoxy and bolt all together.
+After drilling, bed the bailer in G-flex 655 Epoxy and bolt it all together.
 Be careful to clean all surfaces of excess epoxy prior to curing; scrape first then wipe with alcohol.

 The seats of my skiffs are intended to be watertight and provide buoyancy in the event of a capsize or swamping.
 The problem is that the middle seat separates the forward half of the boat from the aft half preventing rainwater or splashed sea from draining to the lowest point for removal.
 To solve this problem, I limbered the middle seat so water can pass through, yet the watertight integrity is retained.